nushackers/nushackers-site/_posts/2012-03-14-friday-hacks-talk-16th-mar-the-mathematics-of-luxury-by-dr-shaun-martin-applied-cognitive-science-ceo.md

 </div>
 </div>
 </div>
-<div>This week, we've got the CEO of Applied Cognitive Research here with an interesting topic.
+<div>This week, we've got the CEO of Applied Cognitive Science here with an interesting topic.
 <div></div>
 </div>
 </div>